-Frontrunners in End of Life Care in Hospitals

-Showcasing examples of best practice in end of life care with findings from recent GSF Accredited Acute and Community Hospital wards, demonstrating earlier identification of patients, more clarifying their wishes and more dying where they choose.

-These leading GSF Accredited hospital wards are examples of best practice in caring for people in their last years of life.
-They demonstrate what is currently being achieved by some teams in their care for patients, following their completion of the GSF Hospital Quality Improvement Programme and GSF Accreditation, co-badged by the British Geriatric Society and the Community Hospitals Association.
-They are an encouragement and inspiration to others in giving the very best end of life care to their patients - if they can do it, then you can too!
+Frontrunners in End of Life Care in Hospitals Showcasing examples of best practice in end of life care with findings from recent GSF Accredited Acute and Community Hospital wards, demonstrating earlier identification of patients, more clarifying their wishes and more dying where they choose.
+Nov 2019 These leading GSF Accredited hospital wards are examples of best practice in caring for people in their last years of life.
+These frontrunners demonstrate what is currently being achieved by some teams in their care for patients, following their completion of the GSF Hospital Quality Improvement Programme and GSF Accreditation, co-badged by the British Geriatrics Society and the Community Hospital Association.
+They are an encouragement and inspiration to others in giving the very best end of life care to their patients - if they can do it, then others can too!
+GSF has been part of the national momentum of best practice in end of life care since 2000, with over a hundred hospitals involved, over 3000 care homes, influencing care of 95% GP practices plus domiciliary care, retirement villages, prisons, hospices and integrated cross boundary care across the UK, improving care for millions of people.

-These grass-roots hospital teams are exemplars in demonstrating how they are actually attaining top quality, proactive, person-centred care for their patients, with any condition across all wards.
-They achieve in practice the standards aspired to in national policy- NHSE Ambitions, GMC, NICE Guidance and CQC Hospital End of Life Care standards.
-This has a significant impact on the quality of care for patients in their final years of life, reducing time spent in hospital and enabling more to live and die at home, if they choose.
+Many have improved their CQC rating to good or outstanding end of life care and are inspirations to others.
+They exemplify attainment of top quality, proactive, person-centred, well-coordinated care for their patients, with any condition across all wards, in line with national policy (NHSE Long Term Plan and Ambitions, GMC, NICE Guidance and CQC Hospital End of Life Care standards etc).
+This has a significant impact on the quality of care for patients in their final years of life, reducing time spent in hospital and enabling more to live and die at home.
 GSF Accredited wards are identifying at least 30% of inpatients, offering most of these patients advance care planning discussions, reducing length of stay and collaborating well with GPs to improve cross-boundary care.
-Some hospitals are part of the GSF Cross Boundary Care sites using GSF in primary, acute and community care to improve population based end of life care.
-In line with standardised EOLC Metrics, key areas include:

-1 Proactive care early identification (30% of hospital patients thought to be in the final year of life) 2 Person-centred care more patients offered advance care planning discussions about preferences 3 Place of death more dying in preferred place of care or usual place of residence 4 Preventing over-hospitalisation reduced hospital deaths, hospital bed days, crisis readmissions 5 Providing top quality care experienced by patients and families, confidence and culture change for staff

-Examples 1.
-Proactive - Identification rates 2.
+Some hospitals are part of the GSF Cross Boundary Care sites using GSF in primary, acute and community care to improve population-based end of life care.
+In line with standardised EOLC Metrics, key areas include: 1 Proactive care early identification (30% of hospital patients thought to be in the final year of life) 2 Person-centred care more patients offered advance care planning discussions about preferences 3 Place of death more dying in preferred place of care or usual place of residence 4 Preventing over-hospitalisa tion reduced hospital deaths, hospital bed days, crisis readmissions, 5 Providing top quality care experienced by patients and families, confidence and culture change for staff Examples Proactive - Identification rates 2.
 Person-centred - ACP discussions offered 3.
 Place of death - dying in preferred place 4.
 Reducing hospitalisation, admissions, deaths 5.
-Quality of care - feedback Average for Accredited v Av.
+Quality of care - feedback Average for GSF Accredited Wards Av.
 34% patients identified 95% offered ACP discussion 65% die where they choose Reduction in hospital bed days, some reduced deaths and readmissions Qualitative feedback eg more carers offered support, staff confidence increased

-Examples of Frontrunning hospital wards

-1. University Hospital of Morecambe Bay NHS Trust
+Examples of Frontrunning hospital wards 1.
+University Hospital of Morecambe Bay NHS Trust Acute Hospital: Royal Lancaster Infirmary and Furness General Hospital

-Acute Hospital: Royal Lancaster Infirmary and Furness General Hospital Whole hospital GSF across 2 sites - and GSF Cross Boundary Care Site Speciality: Stroke, Respiratory, Oncology and Acute Medical Unit Accredited: Ward 23 and Ward 9 2015, Ward 37 and AMU 2017

-- CQC rating went from Good to OUTSTANDING - Average identification rate was 39%, range 37% 44% - Offering ACP discussions was on average 83% - Culture change perceived on wards
+Whole hospital Trust programme across 2 sites, plus GSF Cross Boundary Care Site Speciality: Stroke, Respiratory, Oncology and Acute Medical Unit Accredited: Ward 23 and Ward 9 in 2015, Ward 37 and AMU in 2017 Reaccreditation: Ward 9 in 2019 Key Achievements - CQC rating went from Good to OUTSTANDING - Average identification rate was 39%, range 37% 44% - Offering ACP discussions was on average 83% - · Culture change perceived on wards